Kim il Sung 김일성

-In 1935, Kim took the name Kim Il-sung meaning "Kim become the sun".
+In 1935, Kim took the name Kim Il sung (Kim Il-sung) meaning "Kim become the sun".
 In 1937 at age 24, he became the Commanding Officer (C. O.) of the 6th Division known as the "Kim Il-sung's Division".
 On June 4, 1937 he led an attack against Poch’onbo and for a few hours liberated the town.
 Afterwards the raid was considered a great success and saw his fame rise.
 The Japanese regarded him as an effective and popular Korean guerrilla leader.

 Later, Kim was appointed as the commander of the 2nd operational region for the 1st Army.
 In pursuit by Japanese Army troops, Kim and his surviving force crossed the Amur River crossing into the Soviet Union (USSR) that was neutral.
 Afterwards, sent to Vyatskoye near Khabarovsk and was trained by Soviet forces to operate as a communist guerrilla force.
 During August 1942, Kim and his Army were assigned to a special unit in the Red Army and was promoted to the rank of Major.
 On August 25, 1945 the Red Army occupied Pyongyang and Stalin instructed Minister of Internal Affairs Lavrentiy Beria to select a Korean Communist leader for North Korea and after several meetings with Kim recommended him.